revsystem/llamaindex-with-whisper/README.md

 ### Response

-We can get a streaming answer like the ChatGPT.
+We can get a answer.

 ```console
 ==========